Speak to a Licensed Sales Agent! Hours: Mon-Fri 7am-5pm CT

 While your Original Medicare hospice benefit covers many types of care, it will not cover certain things, such as:

-• A treatment or prescription medications intended to cure your terminal illness
+• A treatment or prescription medication intended to cure your terminal illness.

 Let SelectQuote Help